-I started noticing something during Covid that I’ve now become hyperaware of when listening to the news.
+I started noticing something during Covid that I’ve now become hypersensitive to observing.

-All of the numbers quoted in breaking news stories are made up.
-At best, they are estimated guesses by a person with a modicum of relevant expertise.
-At worst, they are a wild-ass guess provided by a single source and then repeatedly quoted.
-In essence, they become “factual” by virtue of repetition.
+The numbers quoted in breaking news stories are made up.
+At best, they are broad estimates made by a person with a modicum of relevant expertise.
+At worst, they are wild-ass guesses often based on a single-source and then repeatedly quoted by others until they become the accepted standard by virtue of repetition.

 I won’t relitigate any of these numbers in the examples below: